 What are buttercream bulges and blowouts and why do they happen?

 1. Buttercream Bulges

-These are air pockets that push the buttercream out from the cake.
+Buttercream buldges and blowouts are basically air pockets that push the buttercream out and away from the cake.

 2. Icing Ridges

-My point is, the fix for icing ridges is that your cake needs to have time to settle.
+My point is, that the fix for icing ridges is that your cake needs to have time to settle.
 Those layers need to be allowed to settle and it’s just gonna push out a bit of buttercream or filling.
-It needs to do that at room temp.
-If it’s cold, it’ll just firm up and then do it later when it comes to room temp.

 Maybe you’re a cake wizard and this doesn’t happen to you, but in my experience, it really does help to let the cake settle out of the fridge before your last covering of buttercream and decorating.

 Don’t get me wrong, if your icing is too soft, you’ll have problems all day long.
 If you over-fill between the cake layers, you’ll have problems as well, but if you know you’ve got a good consistency buttercream, then try just filling the cake and letting it have time to settle before covering the outside of it.
 (More on my method in just a bit.)